Ojas-Mahajan/IPL-Match-Outcome-Prediction-Using-ML-/README.md

 # ipl-win-probability-predictor
-A machine learning project to find out the win probability of an IPL match
+A machine learning project to find out the winning probability of an IPL match

 ## Features
 Uses machine learning to estimate  win probability based on match conditions.

 Built with Streamlit for an interactive web-based UI.